Authentication Guide

 Understanding Delegation Paths

-Critical concept: A delegation path traverses through databases using two different types of key names:
+Critical concept: A delegation path traverses through databases using two different types of identifiers:

 This creates an entry in the project database's auth settings: